connecting communities Through Art & music

 COMMUNITY SUPPORT

-Bridgeworks Oregon has received critical support from the Oregon Cultural Trust, The Marie Lamfrom Charitable Foundation, The Salem Foundation, Oregon Community Foundation, Fred W Fields Fund of Oregon Community Foundation, Regional Arts and Culture Council, and Multnomah County Cultural Coalition.
-Thank you also to the Oregon Arts Commission and Art Matters Foundation for awarding artist fellowships to Tracy Schlapp.
-Bridgeworks Oregon was awarded generous support to produce the anthology Prisons Have a Long Memory by the Spirit Mountain Community Fund, Oregon Humanities, the Oregon Arts Commission, and the National Endowment for the Humanities.
-The PonyXpress has received support from Mervyn Seldon Charitable Arts Trust, Roundhouse Foundation, Spirit Mountain Community Fund, Oregon Humanities, the Oregon Arts Commission, and a generous pool of subscribers.
-Thank you Lakota Oyate-Ki Culture Club at OSP for partnering.
+Bridgeworks Oregon has received generous support from the Oregon Cultural Trust, The Marie Lamfrom Charitable Foundation, Oregon Cultural Trust, Sir James and Lady McDonald Cultural Fund and Fred W Fields Fund of Oregon Community Foundation, Regional Arts and Culture Council, and Multnomah County Cultural Coalition.
+The PonyXpress has received critical support from Mervyn Seldon Charitable Arts Trust, Salem Foundation, Roundhouse Foundation, Spirit Mountain Community Fund, Oregon Arts Commission, and a generous pool of subscribers.
+Thank you Lakota Oyate-Ki Culture Club at OSP for partnering with the PonyXpress.

 THE TEAM